You are here

 Senior Lecturer of French Language and Literature

-Damien Tissot is a senior lecturer in the Romance Studies Department.
-He received his Ph.D. in Gender Studies from Paris VIII University in 2013.
-His dissertation, titled “Feminism and Universalism: Toward a Common Definition of Justice”, combines his interests in gender studies and philosophy.
-Through the lens of feminist theory and postcolonial critique, it provides a genealogy of the idea of universalism and explores the ways in which the notion of universalism was used in feminist claims for justice.
-His current research interests include dialogues between American and French feminisms, transnational feminist alliances, theories of care and ethics, ecofeminisms, feminist movements in the Caucasus, and Paul Ricoeur’s philosophy.
+Damien Tissot is a senior lecturer in the Romance Studies Department and a faculty fellow at the Atkinson Center for a Sustainable Future at Cornell University.
+He received his Ph.D. in Gender Studies and Philosophy from Paris 8 University Vincennes – Saint-Denis.
+His dissertation, titled “Feminism and Universalism: Toward a Common Definition of Justice,” combines his interests in gender studies and philosophy.
+Through the lens of feminist theory and postcolonial critique, it provides a genealogy of the idea of universalism and explores the ways in which it has been used in feminist claims for justice.

 - Romance Studies